A LOVE STORY

 Since that incredible day, they have won many more awards, medals and trophies and continue to experiment, innovate and brew beer that people love.

 Up until 2016, Blueberry Ale was by far their most popular and top seller.
 Then the idea of creating another fruit based beer was floated around the brewery as an idea for a summer seasonal offering.

 Radlers had been around for decades, but traditionally had been created by mixing beer with fruit juice.
 Although tasty, that would both dilute the alcohol content as well as reduce the carbonation.

 The Pump House wanted to create a radler that not only retained the carbonation, but also its alcohol content.
 By brewing a high alcohol beer, then mixing it with a custom-designed fruit soda pop, the Crafty Radler was born and the Pump House would never be the same.

 In June of 2016, Crafty Radler was launched as a trial in a few Moncton ANBL stores with an initial production of 20,000 cans thinking this would last the entire summer.
 Within a few weeks, they had completely sold out and scrambled to make more and order more cans.
 By the end of that summer they had sold over 160,000 cans with no end in sight for the demand.
 The Pump House had a hit on their hands.

 The success of the Crafty Radler also raised the profile of all the Pump House beers and has allowed the brewery to expand the Pump House's reach into other markets across Canada and into the United States.

-The Pump House has since expanded their production to include wine and spirits-based products with both a full-scale vineyard, winery and an alcohol distillery.
+The Pump House has since expanded their production to include spirits-based products with full-scale alcohol distilling capabilities.

 From the bottom of our hearts